kud/browser-js/README.md

 ### preventEmbedded()

-Redirect to the right page if embedded
+Redirect to the right page if embedded.

 ```
 Brower.preventEmbedded()